Note: The post has been amended with information provided by a reader.

 Interesting photograph of a young man identified as Percy Brown of Danielson, Connecticut.

-He appears to be wearing a uniform of some sort, and there are some notations like "S.S." and "F.F" and, most intriguing of all, "moosup ship", perhaps referring to his working at a boatyard at Moosup, Connecticut.
+He appears to be wearing a uniform of some sort, and there are some notations like "S.S." and "F.F" and, most intriguing of all, "Moosup ship".
+I wonder if Percy was involved with a forest fire fighting unit?

 From online research, hopefully correct: [corrections and additions welcome!]